Ada Support

 Validation is simple.
 You count conversations.
 There’s no dispute, no back-and-forth with vendors, and no time lost second-guessing what’s on your invoice.

-3. predictability of costs
+3. Predictability of costs

 Resolution-based